Get

 5. Give Your Dog Your Clothing

-If you believe your dog needs something that smells like you for comfort, wear an old t-shirt for a day and then put it in your dog’s bed.
+If you believe your dog needs something that smells like you for comfort, wear an old t-shirt for a day and put it in your dog’s bed.
 This is only recommended for dogs that won’t chew up the clothing for safety reasons.

 Conclusion

-But if there’s any chance that your dog is chewing or eating your clothes, you’ll need to stop this behavior.
-You should also speak to your vet if you’re concerned about this behavior, particularly if your dog seems to be suffering from anxiety.
+Dogs will be dogs, and they are talented at sneaking up and sneaking off with something of ours, like clothes.
+As long as your dog isn’t chewing up and destroying your belongings, it’s usually a harmless behavior.
+But if there’s any chance that your dog is chewing or eating your clothes, you’ll need to stop the behavior.
+You should also speak to your vet if you’re concerned, particularly if your dog seems to be suffering from anxiety.

 Featured Image Credit: k_o_n_d, Shutterstock